However, the first episode will be available even earlier online: viewers will be able to watch on BBC iPlayer and BBC3 from 10am on 4th March.

 “Alongside familiar faces – uptight sister Claire, and her alcoholic husband Martin, Fleabag find herself intrigued by Godmother’s new Priest.
 The evening comes to a tempestuous end however, when an unexpected attack brings old tensions bubbling to the surface.”

-When is Fleabag series two on TV?
+When is Fleabag season two released in the USA?

 Series one centred around the eponymous anti-heroine, a woman in her 30s living in London, trying to navigate her own life while dealing with the tragedy of her best friend’s death.

 The last time we saw Fleabag, she was pretty broken, and producer Lydia Hampson told Dazed: “We can’t go back to pretending she’s fine again.”

 She added: “Whatever our story is, we’re going to start a year on from where we left off.”

 Phoebe Waller-Bridge will return as Fleabag, while Olivia Colman is also set to reprise her role.

 Sian Clifford will return as Fleabag’s uptight sister Claire, as will Bill Paterson as their emotionally unavailable father and the ever-brilliant Hugh Skinner as Fleabag’s on-off boyfriend Harry.
 Jenny Rainsford will also reprise her role as Boo.

 “Like everybody else, I adored the first series,” Scott said in a recent Q and A for the series.
 “So I definitely felt like I didn’t want to go in and mess it up.

 “Phoebe and I did a play almost 10 years ago, and we loved working together then, so I was really excited to work with Phoebe again.
 I was just so happy to come along to that first meeting, where we spoke for three or four hours about our lives and what Phoebe wanted for the series.”